-23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
+A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523.

-&lt;sup>16 The Louisiana Code of Ethics is generally not applicable to nonprofit entities but may be applicable in certain situations, such as councils on aging.
-If ethics is applicable to a nonprofit, the procedures should be performed.
+19 The Louisiana Code of Governmental Ethics (Ethics Code) is generally not applicable to nonprofit entities but may be applicable in certain situations, such as councils on aging.
+If the Ethics Code is applicable to a nonprofit, the procedures should be performed.

-&lt;sup>17 This AUP category is generally not applicable to nonprofit entities; however, if applicable, the procedures should be performed.
+20 This AUP category is generally not applicable to nonprofit entities.
+However, if applicable, the procedures should be performed.